 The Highland Council were facing this challenge with the harbour at Helmsdale which is on the north east coast of Scotland, about 80 kilometres north of Inverness.
 Helmsdale is a small harbour used mainly by fishing boats on a coastline exposed to strong currents and high winds.

-The existing navigation aids are a set of leading lights with two unlit buoys, marking a narrow harbour entrance.
+The existing marine aids to navigation are a set of leading lights with two unlit buoys, marking a narrow harbour entrance.
 However, due to the location’s exposure, the buoys are frequently off station and therefore can not be relied upon.

 A Reduction in Costs and an Alternative Solution to Navigation Buoys